|

 Doctor X was

-produced jointly in 1932 by First National and
+produced jointly by First National and Warner

-Warner Brothers, and therefore before the Motion
+Brothers in 1932, and therefore before the Motion

 Picture Production Code was rigidly enforced

-as of 1934, essentially leading the major motion
+in 1934, essentially leading the major motion

 picture studios to self-censor well into the